MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 1861 – 1865

-In April, 1861, the State of Virginia succeeded from the Union.
-War fever spread like a wild fire.
+In April 1861, the State of Virginia seceded from the Union.
+War fever spread like a wildfire.
 Young men and old, some just in the bloom of youth and others wise beyond their time, rushed to enlist.
 Men from the Town of Suffolk and the communities of Nansemond County enlisted at Bethlehem Church on the Holland Road, in Suffolk, and in Chuckatuck – wherever a unit could be found.

 The most probable cause was a difference in ideology.
 The North wanted to end slavery, while the South needed slave labor to continue.
 Both were hypocritical and could not compromise.

-War came to Suffolk and Nansemond County, Whaleyville, Somerton, South Quay, Holland Station, Myrtle, Chuckatuck, Sleepy Hole and Driver Station.
-The five years of war could be divided into thirds: one third of the time the area was under Confederate control; one third under Union control; and a third as a “No Man’s Land” – caught between the Confederate forces along the Blackwater and the Union forces at Bower’s Hill, Norfolk, the Peninsula, and the Nansemond and James Rivers.
-Providence Church Road led from Suffolk to Windsor and to Chuckatuck.
+War came to Suffolk and Nansemond County, Whaleyville, Somerton, South Quay, Holland Station, Myrtle, Chuckatuck, Sleepy Hole, and Driver Station.
+The five years of war could be divided into thirds: one-one-third of the time the area was under Confederate control; one-third under Union control; and a third as a “No Man’s Land” – caught between the Confederate forces along the Blackwater and the Union forces at Bower’s Hill, Norfolk, the Peninsula, and the Nansemond and James Rivers.
+Providence Church Road led from Suffolk to Windsor and Chuckatuck.
 This road offered both the Confederate and Union forces easy access to the surrounding area.
 Chuckatuck, located between Suffolk and Smithfield, the Chuckatuck Creek, tributaries of the James, and the farming nearby made the area essential to both sides.
-Raiding parties or forging parties harassed the area for food, horses, mules and, later, for men.
+Raiding parties or forging parties harassed the area for food, horses, mules, and, later, for men.

-Chuckatuck was a “pass through” to and from other areas of the county.
-Due to location, the village was constantly on guard from both sides.
-Minor conflicts or skirmishes took place along the Nansemond River, Chuckatuck Creek and on various farms along this road.
+Chuckatuck was a “pass-through” to and from other areas of the county.
+Due to its location, the village was constantly under guard from both sides.
+Minor conflicts or skirmishes took place along the Nansemond River, Chuckatuck Creek, and on various farms along this road.

-One of the more interesting events and passages of this time period evolved around George Pickett and his romance with LaSalle Corbell of Chuckatuck.
-George Pickett was described as swash buckling, in tailored uniform, gold spurs and shoulder-length brown hair – the George Armstrong Custer of the South.
-For all of this, Pickett was a lack luster soldier.
+One of the more interesting events and passages of this period evolved around George Pickett and his romance with LaSalle Corbell of Chuckatuck.
+George Pickett was described as swashbuckling, in a tailored uniform, gold spurs, and shoulder-length brown hair – the George Armstrong Custer of the South.
+For all of this, Pickett was a lackluster soldier.
 He was assigned to a division with Longstreet laying siege to Suffolk.
 It was then that he became increasingly distracted by his courtship with LaSalle.
 He was often AWOL from his duties to court and woo LaSalle.
-So much has been written and told about their romance and Pickett’s military career that fact has become myth and legend – mostly by the writings and talks given by LaSalle after Pickett’s death.
-The couple was married on September 15, 1863 in St. Paul’s Church in Petersburg, Virginia, just a few weeks after the Battle of Gettysburg(7) (8).
+So much has been written and told about their romance and Pickett’s military career that fact has become myth and legend, mostly by the writings and talks given by LaSalle after Pickett’s death.
+The couple was married on September 15, 1863, in St. Paul’s Church in Petersburg, Virginia, just a few weeks after the Battle of Gettysburg(7) (8).
 Pickett died on July 30, 1875.

-LaSalle Corbett Pickett authored a celebrated history “Pickett and His Men” in 1913 and appeared on stage talking and re-telling her husband’s story.
-Historian Gary W. Gallagher wrote that this history was largely plagiarized, and two collections of war time letters (1913 – 1928) were fabricated(9).
-Her image of her husband’s charge was that of a gallant and graceful Knight of Chivalry riding to a tournament, whose long, dark, auburn-tinted hair floated back and in the wind like a soft veil as he went on down the slopes of death has stuck American imagination.
-La Salle’s letters have been cited in Jeff Shaara’s Pulitzers Prize winning novel The Killer Angels (1974) and Ken Burns’ documentary “The Civil War”.
+LaSalle Corbett Pickett authored a celebrated history, “Pickett and His Men,” in 1913, and appeared on stage talking and re-telling her husband’s story.
+Historian Gary W. Gallagher wrote that this history was largely plagiarized, and two collections of wartime letters (1913 – 1928) were fabricated(9).
+Her image of her husband’s charge was that of a gallant and graceful Knight of Chivalry riding to a tournament, whose long, dark, auburn-tinted hair floated back and in the wind like a soft veil as he went on down the slopes of death, stuck American imagination.
+La Salle’s letters have been cited in Jeff Shaara’s Pulitzer Prize-winning novel The Killer Angels (1974) and Ken Burns’ documentary “The Civil War”.
 (1990).

-Whether myth, legend, or fact the War hit home and all of its people.
+Whether myth, legend, or fact, the War hit home and all its people.

 (4) Same as #3.

-(5) Reminiscences of The Civil War by General John G. Gooch of The Confederate Army, Charles Schribner Sons, New York 1903.
+(5) Reminiscences of The Civil War by General John G. Gooch of The Confederate Army, Charles Scribner's Sons, New York, 1903.

 (6) The War Hits Home by Brian Steel Wills, University Press of Virginia, Charlottesville and London